ghik/kubernetes-the-harder-way/docs/QEMU.md

 By default, QEMU will allocate a very small amount of RAM (e.g. 128MB) which is certainly not enough to run an everyday Linux distribution.

-Let's give it 2GB for the start.
+Let's give it 2GB for a start.
 An option for that is:

 ```
 -m 2G